-My entry last week summarized the policy recommendations from the World Happiness Report, summarized in the graphic above.
-Public policy is complex and messy.
-Happiness and wellbeing as public policy is not a magic bullet.
-It does provide a framework to more effectively prioritize policy.
+Public policy is complex and messy, and sadly (ironically!) happiness and wellbeing as public policy is not the magic bullet solution.
+However, it does provide a framework to more effectively prioritize policies.

-Wellbeing policy is a “multi-dimensional challenge (Sachs, 2016)” meaning that any individual initiative has consequences that can affect happiness in other areas.
+Wellbeing policy is a multi-dimensional challenge meaning that any individual initiative has consequences that can affect happiness in other areas.
 Therefore, citizen participation in policy design and outcomes feedback is critical to achieve optimal outcomes at the lowest costs.

-- “public policies that attempt to insulate citizens from the ups and downs of the market economy appear to promote greater human happiness for all citizens in a nation.
-(Flavin and Radcliff, 2014)”
+Yet there is no doubt that public policies that insulate citizens from the ups and downs of the economy appear to promote greater human happiness for all citizens in a nation.
+(Flavin and Radcliff, 2014)

 Poverty and Inequality

-- Policies to increase income for the poor is considered effective but “for those above poverty level, increased income doesn’t improve average happiness levels very much.
-(Martin, 2014)” This requires a focus on pro-poor economic policies because “the relationship between wealth and well-being is complex: put simply, poverty makes people miserable, but wealth doesn’t necessarily make people happy (Kinderman, 2015)”
+Policies to increase income for the poor are considered effective but “for those above poverty level, increased income doesn’t improve average happiness levels very much.”
+(Martin, 2014) While poverty certainly makes people miserable, wealth does not bring happiness.